Alaska Apostille Services — Fast & Simple Mail-In Processing

 Quick Facts: Alaska Apostille

 Who issues them?
-Alaska Secretary of State
+Alaska Lieutenant Governor

-State fee: $5 per document
+State fee: $5 per certificate

 How long does it take to get an apostille in Alaska